Holly Madison Bio: In Her Own Words – Video Exclusive, News, Photos

 Madison’s most notable relationship is with Hugh Heffner, which spanned seven years and five seasons of The Girls Next Door.
 Shortly after breaking ties with him, she became involved with American magician and illusionist, Criss Angel.
 The relationship did not last, as Madison soon found Angel to be possessive.
 In Down The Rabbit Hole, she wrote, “His anger seemed irrational to me and somewhat terrifying.
 By this time, it became clear to me that I had traded in one controlling megalomaniac for another.”

-Madison has been vocal about her privacy and concern for the manipulation of her image.
+Madison has been vocal about her privacy and concern about the manipulation of her image.
 “It was really important to me because I was in such high-profile relationships, to be known for myself and not to attach myself to anybody, to be known for that person,” she told uInterview.